openlibhums/janeway/docs/source/installation.rst

 Installation Guide
 ==================

-Janeway includes and environment setup script that will install virtual environment, its apt requirements and pip requirements.
+Janeway includes an environment setup script that will install virtual environment, its apt requirements and pip requirements.
 Please read the script to ensure it wont cause any issues with your current install.
 The command can be called directly from the command line: